Forces of Change

 Even before COVID-19, the ability to access world-class instruction via the Internet was beginning to disrupt the higher education industry.
 The pandemic turned that spark into a fire, as learners across the globe surged online to connect with the world’s top minds in academics, sports, medicine and food.

-Consumers increasingly expect complete transparency around the sourcing and production of every ingredient in their food and every material in a product.
+Consumers increasingly expect complete transparency around the sourcing and production of every ingredient in their food and every component of a product.
 If companies don’t provide the data, consumers will find it themselves – and make it public.

 Literally shining a light into the brain, to alter the neural oscillation of brainwaves or take control of neuronal firing.
 This will be used on Alzheimer’s, where it upregulates microglia cells that clean up plaques.
 It also will be used to take control of pain, and in mental health applications.